Restricted or Special Permission Variables

 In order for NCI to release unencrypted hospital numbers, investigators must obtain permission from each of the SEER registries as described below.

 The patient's county of residence is available on the SEER Cancer File (FIP codes) and in the Medicare files (SSA codes).
 To protect patient and provider identification, NCI encrypts other geographic variables including patient's census tract and ZIP code, physician ZIP code, and hospital ZIP code.
-Separate files that contain geographically-based (ZIP code and census tract level) socioeconomic information from the 1990 and 2000 Censuses and the 2008 – 2012 American Community Survey are provided and can be matched by the encrypted patient census tract and ZIP code to the claims files.
-Unencrypted ZIP codes and census tracts can only be released if the investigator obtains permission of each SEER cancer registry.
+Separate files that contain geographically-based (ZIP code and census tract level) socioeconomic information (e.g., from the Censuses, the American Community Survey, Centers for Disease Control and Prevention (CDC), and the United States Department of Agriculture (USDA)) are provided and can be matched by the encrypted patient census tract and ZIP code to the claims files.
+Unencrypted ZIP codes and census tracts can only be released if the investigator obtains permission of each SEER cancer registry, as described below.

 HRR-encrypted Zip Code Crosswalk